Midwest Foraging

 Serviceberry (Amelanchier species), sometimes known as Juneberry, is a medium-sized deciduous flowering perennial tree.

-Studies show that this fruit is more nutrient rich than blueberries.
-You can use this in a few different ways, smoothies, jams, and cobblers just to name a few!
+Studies show that this fruit is richer in nutrients than blueberries.
+You can use this in a few different ways: smoothies, jams, and cobblers, just to name a few!

 At Powell Gardens, you can find serviceberries in the Heartland Harvest Garden and the David T. Beals III Woodland and Stream Garden.